accursoft/haskell-cloud/README.md

 ## Haskell

 The application's cabal file must define an executable called `server`, which listens on port 8080.
+This is provided as the `PORT` environment variable and as a command line argument.

 ## Markers and Hooks